olsonbj/csPortfolio/README.md

   }
 }
 ```
 ##### This code was difficult to write because I had to learn how to import sound files from the desktop to play in my project and I had never done that before.
 I was able to use the functionality of processing with "import processing.sound.*;" in the code.
-I then made it so when the mouse is clicked on the particle, it will play one of the four sound files I imported.
+I then made it so when the mouse is clicked within the particle's perimeter, it will play one of the four sound files I imported.